PythonCharmers/python-future/README.rst

             xrange, StandardError)
     from future.builtins.str_is_unicode import str

-But please note that the API is still evolving rapidly.
+But please note that this internal API is still evolving rapidly.

 See the docstrings for each of these modules for more info::